Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 For this, he has been using C++, a cross-platform language used to create high-performance applications.

-According to Julio, this programming software “connects to the world.”
+According to him, this programming software “connects to the world.”
 It provides you access to cloud services, security, cryptography, data safety, analytics, and a lot more.

 How Was Their Game Engineering Experience?

 Creating a code for Heroes has been challenging.
-It meant investing a lot of time to work and being ready for modifications anytime.
+It meant investing a lot of time working and being ready for modifications anytime.

 With this, there were a lot of things that didn’t work or needed to change.
 “Changes are what inflates the project,” Jader claimed.